alexdln/contection/README.md

 # Contection

 A state management library that extends React Context API with fine-grained subscriptions and computed values.
-Built on React hooks and `useSyncExternalStore` to provide efficient, granular state updates while maintaining a React-native API.
+Built on React hooks and `useSyncExternalStore` to provide efficient, granular state updates.

 ## Features